WordPress/openverse/documentation/projects/proposals/search_relevancy_sandbox/20230331-project_proposal_search_relevancy_sandbox.md

 Develop mechanisms and workflows for sustainably creating & updating our staging API database & Elasticsearch cluster, in order to enable testing changes to Elasticsearch indices.
-The staging setup will reflect production in two ways: proportionally by provider and with production-level volumes.
+The staging setup will reflect production in two separate ways using two different indices: proportionally by provider and with production-level volumes.

 ## Goals